albertleigh/openfin-react-doc/src/markdowns/en-US/professional/connRedux.md

 ### Generate a `react-app-pro` template via [openfin-js-cli]

-For better understanding, please generate an `react-app-pro` template via [openfin-js-cli] for reference.
+For better understanding, suggest to generate an `react-app-pro` template via [openfin-js-cli] for reference.

 Alternative, we can checkout [openfin-react-starter] directly, [openfin-js-cli] actually generates a `react-app-pro` template basing on [openfin-react-starter].